firebolt-db/godocs/docs/Overview/queries-overview/index.md

 * [Reusing query sub-results](./understand-query-performance-subresult.md) to reduce redundant calculations across queries.
 * [History-based query optimization](./understand-query-performance-hbs.md), which leverages past query patterns to improve query plans for new queries.

+## Query telemetry and monitoring
+Firebolt provides tools to monitor and analyze query execution:

+- **`EXPLAIN` command**: View the query plan to understand how Firebolt executes your query.
+- **Telemetry data**: Analyze metrics such as runtime, memory usage, and data processed.
+- **Query history**: Use views like `information_schema.engine_query_history` to monitor query execution details over time.